Exterior Walls Insulation

 Why Consider Walls Insulation?

 It has been established that walls contribute to about 30% to 35% of heat loss in houses, making it the second major area of heat energy loss in most homes.
 The primary benefit of walls insulation is to reduce the energy costs.
 Many walls have been established to have cracks and penetrations that allow moisture and air leakage in and out of the house.
-This leads to uncontrolled drafty temperatures, which would make you depend more on your heater and air conditioner hence high energy bill costs.
+This leads to uncontrolled drafty temperatures, which would make you depend more on your heater and air conditioner, sometimes even forcing you to go for furnace or air conditioner repair, hence high energy bill and repair costs.
 Insulated exterior walls seal all the cracks and penetrations and you can reap so many benefits by pursuing this project.

 - Reduced heat loss and energy bills

 - Increased comfort due to reduced cold drafts in your living space

 - It is applicable even to an existing home, and can be installed without disrupting the normalcy at your home.

 - It improves the weatherproofing of your walls and can also help greatly in sound resistance.

 - It does not reduce the internal floor area because it is applied from the outside